Noncommutative deformations and flops: Representability and Contraction Algebras

 To obtain $\CA=\End_{\widehat{R}}(\widehat{R}\oplus N_1)/[\widehat{R}]$ we factor by all arrows that factor through the vertex $\widehat{R}$, and so $\CA\cong \mathbb{C}[[y_2]]/2y_2^n\cong \mathbb{C}[y]/y^n$. \end{example}

-\begin{defin} Let $X\to X_{\con}$ be a contraction of a single irreducible curve $C$ and let $\cE\in\coh X$ be as defined in \ref{cE defin}.
-We define\\ \t{(1)} the {\em width} of $C$ to be $\width(C):=\dim_{\mathbb{C}}\End_X(\cE)$. \\ \t{(2)} the {\em commutative width} of $C$ to be $\cwidth(C):=\dim_{\mathbb{C}}\End_X(\cE)^{\ab}$. \end{defin} We remark that the width of a $(-3,1)$-curve is not defined \cite{Pagoda}, and so in this case (as well as in the singular setting, and the flipping setting) the invariants in \ref{width def} are new.
+\begin{defin} Let $X\to X_{\con}$ be a contraction of an irreducible rational curve $C$ and let $\cE\in\coh X$ be as defined in \ref{cE defin}.
+We define \begin{enumerate} \item the {\em width} of $C$ to be $\width(C):=\dim_{\mathbb{C}}\End_X(\cE)$. \item the {\em commutative width} of $C$ to be $\cwidth(C):=\dim_{\mathbb{C}}\End_X(\cE)^{\ab}$. \end{enumerate} \end{defin} We remark that the width of a $(-3,1)$-curve is not defined \cite{Pagoda}, and so in this case (as well as in the singular setting, and the flipping setting) the invariants in \ref{width def} are new.
 In contrast to determining an explicit presentation for $\End_X(\cE)$, which sometimes can be hard, to calculate $\width(C)$ is much simpler, and can be achieved by using just commutative algebra on the base singularity $\widehat{R}$.
 We refer the reader to \ref{can calculate width} later.

 \begin{example} (Pagoda) In \ref{Pagoda example}, $\CA\cong\K[y]/y^n$ which is commutative, so

 \end{example}

 \begin{example} (Francia flip) Consider the ring $R:=\K[[a,b,c_1,c_2,d]]/I$ where $I$ is generated by the $2\times 2$ minors of the following matrix: